zoggins/Cromemco-Dazzler-RevD/README.md

 Thread here https://forum.vcfed.org/index.php?threads/cromemco-dazzler-replica-project.77906/

-These have not yet been tested.
+These have not yet been tested though builds are now in progress.